Madrid Immigration Attorney

 Employment-Based Immigration Process in the U.S.

 If you wish to live in the United States for a work-related purpose, you may be interested in an employment-based (EB) visa.
 The U.S. provides EB visas for both permanent worker status and temporary worker status.
 The immigration process works on a preference system.
 This means some preferences will have a greater chance of obtaining a visa than others.
 Each preference has its own necessary forms, procedures and requirements for the applicant.
+Contact our Madrid immigration attorney to determine which preference category you can apply for.

 Listed below are the different preferences used to issue a permanent EB visas.